 “Individuals with multiple chronic conditions are often prescribed very complicated medication regimens including numerous drugs taken on different schedules, prescribed by different providers,” said Allison Hamblin, MSPH, Senior Vice President, CHCS.
 “These complicated regimens are even more difficult to manage for individuals with complex social needs like homelessness.
 The strategies tested in this project focus on helping people who are dealing with medication complexity more safely and confidently manage their medications.”

 The five competitively selected sites represent a diverse range of populations and settings.
-The sites are each piloting unique community-based approaches focused on improving medication management in the community for low-income populations, particularly those with complex medical, behavioral, and social needs.
+The sites are each piloting unique community-based approaches focused on improving medication management in the community for low-income populations, particularly those with complex health and social needs.
 The sites will receive funding and participate in a 14-month Innovation Lab where they will vet new approaches, exchange best practices, and advance practical strategies for implementing and enhancing community-based medication management programs.
 The pilot sites and regions they serve are:

 - Northwestern University Health Literacy & Learning Program (HeLP) Lab, Chicago, IL